 Texas A&M ranked #24 in the nation (FY12).
 Texas A&M is included in NSF's Top 30 Performers of U.S. institutions for R&D spending.

 U.S. News and World Report

-Texas A&M ranks #2 in the magazine’s 2014 rankings which puts special emphasis on service to the nation.
-The Washington D.C.-based magazine's ranks Texas A&M #1 in Texas and among Southeastern Conference (SEC) schools in its overall ratings.
-Texas A&M has consistently ranked among the leaders ever since the publication began its annual survey.
+Texas A&M ranks #3 among national universities in Washington Monthly's 2013 rankings based on three broad categories: social mobility, research, and service.
+The Washington D.C.-based magazine ranks Texas A&M #1 in Texas and among Southeastern Conference (SEC) schools in its overall ratings.
+Texas A&M has consistently ranked among the leaders since the publication began its annual survey.

 Texas A&M fares well in the publication’s new ”Best Bang for the Buck” category, which links affordability with quality of education offered by the nation’s colleges and universities.
 The “Best Bang for the Buck” category focuses on “schools that do the best job helping non-rich students earn marketable degrees at affordable prices.”
 Texas A&M ranks #11 on that list and is the only Texas school included among the top 25.